markcmurphy/devdocs-portal/Customers.md

 ## Customer Form Field Values

 Customer Form Field Values is used to access and edit customer signup and address values filled out by a customer at checkout.
-For example, a Wholesaler ID (a signup field) and Special Delivey Instructions (an address field).
+For example, a Wholesaler ID (a signup field) and Special Delivery Instructions (an address field).

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">